Pending publication in Pharmacy Times Online is the following, hyperlink to come…

 In part because of this duality, Remitigate LLC created a software platform that is compatible with any EMR or Pharmacy platform, called Naloxotel.
 In a few short clicks of a mouse, this creates a very comprehensive progress note and optional prior authorization for third party payers.
 It summarizes a validated percent risk of opioid-induced respiratory depression (OIRD) for those prescribed opioids with other medications, considers disease states, and drug interactions, and calculates the percent risk of OIRD that can also be used as a patient and caregiver counseling tool.

-To further expand naloxone accessibility, naloxone carrying Samaritans that might offer a life-saving opportunities of opioid reversal, Remitigate recently developed NOverdose, which will be available as open access at the end of December 2016.
+To further expand naloxone accessibility, naloxone carrying Samaritans that might offer a life-saving opportunities of opioid reversal, Remitigate recently developed NOverdose, which will be available as open access following beta testing and funding.
 The idea is that through public service announcements, families with relatives or friends that have an opioid abuse disorder or that are legitimately receiving opioids, download the open access app, whether or not they themselves carry naloxone.
 If a significant other or a patient themselves (which does occasionally happen) press the panic button, 911 receives a text with GPS location, all naloxone carriers that have the “opt in button” activated that are within with 10 mins receive a text, and so does a preselected group of friends – a chat box opens with the two closest Samaritan responders) so the person with victim see arrival times of all persons notified that are approaching the scene.
 This could go a long way to save lives.

 As outlined by the NEJM authors, rising costs of naloxone is a large factor, but it is very far from the only dynamic.
 For example, many states have mandated that Medicaid pay for naloxone, but they have not precluded these agencies and private third party payers from putting up barriers by requiring prior authorizations.
 Also, most insurance companies including government agencies are requiring the less expensive make-shift naloxone kits.
 These kits lack usability studies, are more difficult to manipulate, require significant dexterity, have a higher chance of error by the caregiver, and require substantial training by the dispensing pharmacist.
 Also, billing for these make-shift kits can be a challenge for the pharmacy because there are several items including the syringes, needle, and the leur-lock atomizers; some companies won’t pay, some require three prescriptions, and others consider it a compounded single prescription.
 And while it is true that several thousand opioid overdoses have been reversed by intranasal administered naloxone with these kits over a 20 year span, we have no idea of how many failures there were due to flawed administration, reduced blood levels due to unpredictable intranasal absorption in patients with a deviated septum, epistaxis, or sinusitis, and the like.